US Capitol secured, 4 dead after rioters stormed the halls of Congress to block Biden's win - KRDO

 The protesters first breached exterior security barriers, and video footage showed protesters gathering and some clashing with police near the Capitol building.
 CNN’s team on the ground saw a number of protesters trying to move up the side of the Capitol building.
 Several loud flash bangs were heard as well.

-Protesters could be seen pushing against metal fences and police using the fences to push protesters back, while other officers reached over the top to club people trying to cross their lines.
+Protesters could be seen pushing against metal fences and police used the fences to push protesters back, while other officers reached over the top to club people trying to cross their lines.

 Flash bangs could be heard near the steps of the Capitol as smoke filled the air.
 In some instances officers could be seen deploying pepper spray.
 Tear gas was deployed, but it’s not clear whether by protesters or police, and people wiped tears from their eyes while coughing.

 After the building was breached, the Capitol police officer in the House chamber told lawmakers that they may need to duck under their chairs and informed lawmakers that protesters were in the building’s Rotunda.
-Lots of House members were seen wearing gas masks as they move between Capitol buildings.
-Members were calling family to say they are OK.
+Lots of House members were seen wearing gas masks as they moved between Capitol buildings.
+Members were calling family to say they were OK.

 Congressional leaders were being evacuated from the Capitol complex just before 5 p.m.
 ET and were set to be taken to Fort McNair, a nearby Army base in Washington, according to a federal law enforcement official.